accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 ### Problem Solution: Object-Oriented Analysis and Design.

+From perspective of *commonality/variability analysis* in order to practice object-oriented design, the concepts and interfaces of Deep Learning paradigms can be organized as follows:

 <div align="center"><img src="https://storage.googleapis.com/accel-brain-code/accel-brain-base/accel-brain-base_class_interface.png" /></div>

 - `ExtractableData` is an interface responsible for extracting data from local files.